Informatievlaanderen/MAGDA-Mock/docs/java.md

 ## MagdaConnector

-The `MagdaConnector` simplifies sending request to magda soap endpoints.
+The `MagdaConnector` simplifies sending requests to magda soap endpoints.
 The connector can send `MagdaRequest`-s and returns a `MagdaResponse`.

 ```java
 MagdaConnector connector = ... // more on instantiation later